SVG Elements Reference

 • Animation (animate, animateTransform, set) changes attributes over time (SMIL).

-A blurred drop shadow uses a filter pipeline:
+A blurred drop shadow shows how filter primitives chain:

 <filter id="shadow">